prisha2304/SCM_task2/README.md

-this is my first change in the repo
+this is my first change in the repoO(forking)